 - Sehmus Ozden: Dr. Ozden earned his Ph.D. from Rice University in Materials Science and the Nanoengineering Department while workingd with Prof. Pulickel M. Ajayan.
 As a PCCM postdoctoral fellow, Sehmus will be working with Prof. Rodney Priestley and Prof. Craig Arnold.

 - Xiaomeng Liu: Dr. Liu earned his Ph.D. from Harvard University while working with Professor Philip Kim's group.
 Xiaomeng will be working with Professor Ali Yazdani focusing on two-dimensional materials and twisted bilayer graphene samples that host exotic quantum behavior, including unconventional superconductivity.

 - Navid Bizmark: Dr. Bizmark earned his Ph.D. from the University of Waterloo, Canada, while working with Professor Marios Ioannidis' group.
 Navid will be working with Professor Rodney Priestley focusing on generating Pickering emulsions with structured colloids and hybrid polymer/inorganic nanostructured systems.

 2017 PCCM postdoctoral fellows

 - Nakita Noel: Dr. Noel earned her Ph.D. from Oxford University, U.K. while working with Prof. Henry J. Snaith.
-Nakita will be working with Professor Barry Rand’s group at Princeton
+Nakita works with both Professor Craig Arnold's group and Professor Barry Rand’s group at Princeton.
+Article about Nakita Noel.

 - Dillon Wong: Dr. Wong recently earned his Ph.D. from UC, Berkeley where he worked with Prof. Michael Crommie's group.
 At Princeton, Dillon will be working with Professor Ali Yazdani's group doing microscopy of 2D materials.